Last updated: 14 July 2026.

 Where to stay during event weekends

-For a fuller area breakdown, use our guide to where to stay in Porto.
+For a fuller area breakdown, see where to stay in Porto.

 Transport and booking tips

-• Do not rely on a single old event article.
+- Do not rely on a single old event listing.
 Confirm the current date, venue and ticket rule from the organiser.

-For transport basics, read Porto public transport and the Metro and Andante card guide.
+For transport basics, read Porto public transport and the Metro and Andante card page.

 What I would not plan a trip around